georgia-tech-db/evadb/docs/index.rst

 Why EvaDB?
 ----------

 Over the last decade, AI models have radically changed the world of natural language processing and computer vision.
 They are accurate on various tasks ranging from question answering to object tracking in videos.
-However, two challenges prevent many users from benefiting from these models.
+However, it is challenging for users to leverage these models due to two challenges:

-- *Usability*: To use an AI model, the user needs to program against multiple low-level libraries, like OpenCV, PyTorch, and Hugging Face.
-This tedious process often leads to a complex application that glues together these libraries to accomplish the given task.
+- *Usability*: To use an AI model, the user needs to program against multiple low-level libraries, like PyTorch, Hugging Face, Open AI, etc. This tedious process often leads to a complex AI app that glues together these libraries to accomplish the given task.
 This programming complexity prevents people who are experts in other domains from benefiting from these models.

-- *Money and Time*: Running these deep learning models on large video or document datasets is costly and time-consuming.
+- *Money & Time*: Running these deep learning models on large document or video datasets is costly and time-consuming.
 For example, the state-of-the-art object detection model takes multiple GPU years to process just a week's videos from a single traffic monitoring camera.
 Besides the money spent on hardware, these models also increase the time that you spend waiting for the model inference to finish.

 Proposed Solution
 ----------

-That's where EvaDB comes in.
+That is where EvaDB comes in!

-1. Quickly build AI-Powered Applications
+1. Quickly build AI-Powered Apps
 ^^^^

-Historically, SQL database systems have been successful because the query language is simple enough in its basic structure that users without prior experience can learn a usable subset of the language on their first sitting.
+SQL database systems have been successful because the query language is simple enough in its basic structure that users without prior experience can learn a usable subset of the language on their first sitting.
 EvaDB supports a simple SQL-like query language designed to make it easier for users to leverage AI models.
-With this query language, the user may chain multiple models in a single query to accomplish complicated tasks with minimal programming.
+It is easy to chain multiple models in a single query to accomplish complicated tasks with minimal programming.

-Here is an illustrative workflow that demonstrates loading news videos into a evadb, extracting audio transcripts from the videos using a speech-to-text model, and performing natural language processing tasks using the ChatGPT model.
+Here is an illustrative EvaDB app for ChatGPT-based question answering on videos.
+The app loads a collection of news videos into EvaDB and runs a query for extracting audio transcripts from the videos using a HuggingFace model, followed by question answering using ChatGPT.

 .. code:: python

+    # pip install evadb and import it
     import evadb

-    # Connect to the movie table
+    # Grab a evadb cursor to load data and run queries
     cursor = evadb.connect().cursor()

-    # Load news videos into evadb
+    # Load a collection of news videos into the 'news_videos' table
+    # This command returns a Pandas Dataframe with the query's output
+    # In this case, the output indicates the number of loaded videos
+    cursor.load(
+        file_regex="news_videos/*.mp4",
-    cursor.load(file_regex="news/*.mp4", format="VIDEO", table_name="news").df()
+        format="VIDEO",
+        table_name="news_videos"
+    ).df()

-    # Register a speech-to-text (whisper) model to evadb from Hugging Face
+    # Define a function that wraps around a speech-to-text (Whisper) model
+    # Such functions are known as user-defined functions or UDFs
+    # So, we are creating a Whisper UDF here
+    # After creating the UDF, we can use the function in any query
     cursor.create_udf(
         udf_name="SpeechRecognizer",
         type="HuggingFace",